tobinbradley/dirt-simple-postgis-http-api/README.md

 ### Mapbox vector tiles

 The `mvt` route serves Mapbox Vector Tiles.
 The layer name in the returned protobuf will be the same as the table name passed as input.
-Here's an example of using both `geojson` and `mvt` routes with Mapbox GL JS.
+Here's an example of using both `geojson` and `mvt` routes with MapLibre GL JS.

 ```javascript
 map.on('load', function() {